Online Safety for Kids: A Parent's Complete Guide (2026)

 Instagram and Facebook: Set accounts to private and approve all follower requests.
 Disable location tagging, turn off activity status, limit who can comment on posts, and use the "Restrict" feature to shadow-ban bullies without alerting them.
 Review tagged photos before they appear on your child's profile.
 Meta's Accounts Center allows parents to supervise teen accounts with time limits and content restrictions.

 TikTok: Enable Family Pairing to link parent and teen accounts with screen time controls.
 Restrict direct messages to friends only, set the account to private, disable duets and stitches with your child's videos, and turn off personalized ads.
-TikTok's recommendation algorithm is powerful and can expose children to harmful content rapidly even with safety settings enabled — regular monitoring is essential, not optional.
+TikTok's recommendation algorithm is powerful and can expose children to harmful content rapidly even with safety settings enabled—regular monitoring is essential.

 Gaming Platforms

-Roblox: Enable account restrictions for users under 13, restrict chat to friends or disable it entirely, require a parental PIN for settings changes, review and approve all friend requests, and disable item trading (scammers target valuable virtual items).
-The default settings often allow strangers to message children — review these first.
+Roblox: Enable account restrictions for users under 13, restrict chat to friends or disable it entirely, require a parental PIN for settings changes, review and approve all friend requests, and disable item trading.
+Scammers target valuable virtual items and use them as leverage to extract personal information from children.
+The default settings often allow strangers to message children—review these immediately after account creation.

 Building Long-Term Digital Safety Habits